aquasecurity/tfsec/CONTRIBUTING.md

 - Provider: Select the provider from the list
 - Short Code: This is a very terse description of the check, it will form the check name
+- Alias: This is a alias that can be used in `tfsec:ignore` (aws-security-group-description-missing)
 - Summary: A slightly longer free text summary of the check
 - Required Types: What kind of blocks is this check for (resource, data, variable etc).
 Provide this as a space separated list
 - Required Label: What kind of labels is this check for (aws_instance, google_container_cluster).
 Provide this as a space separated list